bakerj7/3308_TeamProject/README.md

 - Jose

 ## Vision statement: what would you tell potential customers?:
-A website to track and get notifications for movies that meet you interest.
+A website to track and get notifications for movies that meet your interest.
 Functionality that may include:
 - Ability to input preferences of actors, ratings, location, genre, etc.
 - Set notifications for new movie releases that match your preferences.